 Parents and guardians are welcome to attend a contact Intake on (02) 6207 8884 or make a referral if they have concerns about their children.

-Physiotherapy telephone consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.
+Physiotherapy consultations are available for children 0-6 years who have a residential address in the ACT and have not had contact with the NDIA Early Childhood Early Intervention service partner, EACH.

-The telephone consultations take the form of an informal discussion and screening of skills and not a formal assessment.
+The consultations take the form of an informal discussion and screening of skills and not a formal assessment.